cheecheeo/presentations/flawless_feature_release_at_enterprise_internet_companies.markdown

 The refined problem
 -

-- Deliver a feature to hundreds of millions of users
+- Deliver a feature to hundreds of millions of customers

 . . .